odinuv/web/course/faq.md

 ### How does it all work together?
 I have written (copied) all the code, it sort-of works, but I do not know why!
 Well, working web application is a complicated thing.
 Do not trust anybody who tells you opposite.
-You have to know quiet a lot of technologies (e.g. HTTP, HTML, CSS, PHP, SQL and a bit of JavaScript) to build one.
+You have to know quite a lot of technologies (e.g. HTTP, HTML, CSS, PHP, SQL and a bit of JavaScript) to build one.
 The advantage of web technologies is that you only need a text-editor to code a HTML page or PHP script.

 You have to study all building blocks separately and then connect all the ends together.
 Start with plain